-We provide young people with tools to look after their mental health.
-Our website is full of advice and information on what to do if you're struggling with how you feel.
-We empower parents and adults who work with young people, to be the best support they can be to the young people in their lives.
-And we give young people the space and confidence to get their voices heard and change the world we live in.
-Together, we can create a world where no young person feels alone with their mental health.
+YoungMinds provide young people with tools to look after their mental health.
+Their website is full of advice and information on what to do if you're struggling with how you feel.
+The charity empowers parents and adults who work with young people, to be the best support they can be to the young people in their lives.

 We all have mental health, just like we all have physical health.
 It’s about how we think, feel and act.
 Sometimes we feel well, and sometimes we don’t.
 When our mental health is good, we feel motivated and able to take on challenges and new experiences.
 But when our mental health is not so good, we can find it much harder to cope.

 How do I know if I have a mental health problem?